 ''' If you don't know how many parameters you need to specify, it depends on the mean function and the number of input dimensions.
 Mean functions have a fixed number of parameters (though in some cases this can depend on the dimension of the inputs as well), and then covariance functions have one correlation length per input dimension plus a covariance scale and a nugget parameter.
 If in doubt, you can create the GP instance with no priors, use qp$n params to get the number, and then set the priors manually using gp$priors <- priors In this case, we have 4 mean function parameters (normal distribution on a linear scale), 2 correlations lengths (normal distribution on a log scale, so lognormal), a sigma^2 covariance parameter (inverse gamma) and a nugget (Gamma).
-If you choose an adaptive or fixed nugget, the nugget prior is ignored. priors <- mogp_priors$GPPriors (mean=mogp_priors$MeanPriors (mean=c(0., 0., 0.), cov=c(1., 1., 1., 1.)), corr=list(mogp_priors$LogNormalPrior(1., 1.), mogp_priors$LogNormalPrior(1., 1.)), cov=mogp_priors$InvGammaPrior(2., 1.), nugget=mogp_priors$GammaPrior(1., 0.2)) Finally, create the GP instance.
-If we had multiple outputs, we would create a MultiOutputGP class in a similar way, but would have the option of giving a single mean and list of priors (assumes it is the same for each emulator), or a list of mean functions and a list of lists of prior distributions. nugget can also be set with a single value or a list. gp <- mogp_emulator$GaussianProcess(inputs, targets, mean=mean_func, priors=priors, nugget="fit") qp is fit using the fit_GP_MAP function.
+If you choose an adaptive or fixed nugget, the nugget prior is ignored. priors <- list(mogp_priors$NormalPrior(0., 1.), mogp_priors$NormalPrior(0., 1.), mogp_priors$NormalPrior(0., 1.), mogp_priors$NormalPrior(0., 1.), mogp_priors$NormalPrior(0., 1.), mogp_priors$NormalPrior(0., 1.), mogp_priors$InvGammaPrior(2., 1.), mogp_priors$GammaPrior(1., 0.2)) Finally, create the GP instance.
+If we had multiple outputs, we would create a MultiOutputGP class in a similar way, but would have the option of giving a single mean and list of priors (assumes it is the same for each emulator), or a list of mean functions and a list of lists of prior distributions. nugget can also be set with a single value or a list. gp <- mogp_emulator$GaussianProcess(inputs, targets, mean=mean_func, priors=priors, nugget="fit", inputdict=inputdict) gp is fit using the fit_GP_MAP function.
 It accepts a GaussianProcess or MultiOutputGP object and returns the same type of object with the hyperparameters fit via MAP estimation, with some options for how to perform the minimization routine.
-You can also pass the arguments to create a GP/MOGP to this function and it will return the object with estimated hyperparameters gp <- mogp_emulator$fit_GP_MAP(gp) print(gp$current_logpost) print(gp$theta) now create some test data to make predictions and compare with known values n_test <- 10000 x1_test <- runif(n_test) x_scale x2_test <- runif(n_test) x_scale x_test <- cbind(x1_test, x2_test) y_actual <- exp(-x1_test2 - x2_test2) y_predict <- qp$predict(x_test) y_predict is an object holding the mean, variance and derivatives (if computed) '''
+You can also pass the arguments to create a GP/MOGP to this function and it will return the object with estimated hyperparameters gp <- mogp_emulator$fit_GP_MAP(gp) print(gp$current_logpost) print (gp$theta) now create some test data to make predictions and compare with known values n_test <- 10000 x1_test <- runif(n_test)x_scale x2_test <- runif(n_test) x_scale x_test <- cbind(x1_test, x2_test) y_actual <- exp(-x1_test2 - x2_test2) '''